 One of the best cheeses in Piedmont, there are different types of Bra: Bra Tenero (young, usually about 45 days), Bra Duro (aged generally for six months), and Bra Nostrale.
 Bra Duro tends to be the nuttiest one, all delicious.
-Bra is also the Piedmont town that is home to the Slow Food Movement and is near Barolo and Barbaresco wine country.
+Bra is also the Piedmont town home to the Slow Food Movement and near Barolo and Barbaresco wine country.

 Blu del Moncenisio

-Cheese made from unpasteurized cow’s milk, fantastic Alpine cheese, with a streaked “blue” produced in the area around Moncenisio.
+Cheese is made from unpasteurized cow’s milk, fantastic Alpine cheese, and a streaked “blue” produced around Moncenisio.
 Tastes great with late-harvest sweet wines.

 Named after the village where it is made, this is one of Piedmont’s most renowned cheeses.
 Made in the Alps (in the Grana Valley) from a specific breed of Piemontese Cow milk of two separate milings and then aged naturally in caves for 2 to 5 months.
 The cheese is crumbly and a pearly color with blue streaks.
 Apart from being a great dessert cheese, it is also used a lot in gourmet cooking.

 It is named after the Raschera Alps (Cuneo province, Piedmont).
 Made from cows’ milk, the taste is pronounced, herbaceous, and moderately spicy in the aged version—pairs well with juicy Dolcetto d´Alba.